RaviTambade/ngnihilenttraining/notes/enterprise1.md

 > “Angular’s strict structure makes testing easy.
 Everything is predictable.
 > Developers cannot write random structures — they follow one standard.”

-Rohan finally understood:
+Sarthak finally understood:

 > “So Angular is not just a framework…
 > It’s a **discipline**?”

-Meena smiled:
+Kajal smiled:

 > “Exactly.”

-## **Scene 6: Rohan’s First Assignment**
+## **Scene 6: Sarthak’s First Assignment**

-Meena gave him a task:
+Kajal gave him a task:

 ### **“Extend the Catalog Module and integrate with REST API.”**